gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 A key element to note is that both SDM predictions and LCBD values will have to be validated, so will likely require different methods.
-Many metrics are well documented in the literature to test SDM predictions, such as the Kappa index (Franklin, 2010), and could be used for the BIOCLIM predictions.
+Many metrics are well documented in the literature to test SDM predictions, such as the Kappa index [@Fran10a], and could be used for the BIOCLIM predictions.
 Another possible way would to separate the data into a training and testing dataset, with 70% and 30% of the data for instance, which is a common approach in machine learning techniques.
 However, this approach reduces the amount of data that can be used in the